okta/okta-auth-js/docs/idx.md

   const transaction = await authClient.idx.authenticate({ username: 'from user input' });
   ```

+- `options?` (**deprecated**):
+**warning: This field has been deprecated and will be removed in the next major version (v7). `input` related options can still be found within `input`'s scope.**
-- `options?`: This field is available in response when the input is a selection.
+This field is available in response when the input is a selection.
 It can also provide information for how to build UI for the next step.

 ###### `tokens?`